 In the Gospel of Matthew (6:19-21), Jesus reminds us: “Do not lay up for yourselves treasures on earth, where moth and rust consume and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither rust consumes and where thieves do not break in and steal.
 For where your treasure is, there will your heart be also.”

-As we journey through Lent (and life), perhaps striving for greater simplicity is part of the Divine answer.
+On our life journey, perhaps striving for greater simplicity is part of the Divine answer.